Salon Pricing: How to Raise Prices Without Losing Customers

 5. Your salon’s marketplace listings

-Put up a banner for your update in prices.
-Another option is to just write in brief about the new prices, and include a link that redirects people on your pricing/booking page.
+Put up a banner for your update on prices.
+Another option is to just write in brief about the new prices, and include a link that redirects people to your pricing/booking page.

 How to respond to a pricing complaint?

 Let’s face it, some guests will definitely be unhappy and protesting towards the new prices.

 But should you simply give in?

 As discussed in the previous section, stay confident about your updated service charges.